zimonbizkit/old_website/_posts/2017-10-26-fft-ci-learnings.markdown

 	<li> A coverage test suite was being conducted, but it wasn't really taken into account.</li>
 </ul>
 <br>
 There are quite a bunch of things to fix, but the <b>tests</b> seemed to be the common point.
 Therefore, I asked an experienced developer what tests had to do with our integration, as for me the way to integrate was correct.
 His answer was quite simple: <b>there were too many tests</b>.That collided with my previous assumption of having as much tests as possible.
-He, then, introduced me a new concept on software testing, and integration: the <b>Test Pyramid</b>.
+He, then, introduced me a new concept on software testing: the <b>Test Pyramid</b>.
 <div class='tp-image'>
 	<img src='../../../../assets/posts/testpyramid.png'>
 </div>

-A [concept][testpyr] very well explained in [Martin Fowlers blog][mf-blog], which in short states that in an Agile environment, one should adhere to the following principles:<br>
+A [concept][testpyr] very well explained in [Martin Fowlers blog][mf-blog], which in short states that in an Agile environment, a complex test suite should adhere to the following:<br>
 <ul>
 	<li>
 		Unit tests are <b>fast</b> (if they don't depend on database) and are <b>cost efficient</b>.
 So they can proliferate in our testing suite and have as much we want for them.
 This involve testing <i>happy paths</i> and <i>corner cases</i> for our software unit.
-That also means that we need to test an unique behaviour once, and control that.
+That also means that we need to test an unique software unit  once, and only once.
 	</li>
 	<li>
 	Integration tests are rather fast.
 We can have a set of them, but they just need to test integrations and communications on our components.
 Thence, sometimes integration tests are also called component tests.
 It's better to not abuse them.